autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/reference-implementations/radar-based-3d-detector/radar-based-3d-detector.md

 ### Features

-Radar based 3D detector aims for the following.
+Radar based 3D detector aims for the following:

 - Detecting objects farther than the range of LiDAR-based 3D detection.